-At a follow-up of 12 weeks or beyond the median estimate lies at 14% (7.5% - 41% for non-hospitalized adults and at 26% (2.3% - 53.1%) for samples with non-hospitalized as well as previously hospitalized participants.
-One study with a control group included only previously hospitalized participants, reporting a prevalence estimate of 37.6%.
-We identified three population-based and/or control group studies reporting Long COVID prevalence estimates (\geq 4week follow-up) in children and teenagers.
-All three included either exclusively non-hospitalized or primarily non-hospitalized children, with a median prevalence estimate of 2.9% (2% - 3.5%).
+At a follow-up of 12 weeks or beyond the median estimate lies at 12% (7.5% - 41% for non-hospitalized adults and at 26% (2.3% - 53.1%) for samples with non-hospitalized as well as previously hospitalized participants.
+Two with control groups included only previously hospitalized participants, reporting prevalence estimates of 7% and 37.6% respectively.
+We identified five population-based and/or control group studies reporting Long COVID prevalence estimates (≥4week follow-up) in children and teenagers.
+All three included either exclusively non-hospitalized or primarily non-hospitalized children, with a median prevalence estimate of 2.9% (2% - 13.2%).

 Current evidence suggests that Long COVID can have debilitating consequences on mental health, quality of life, social as well as family life.
 The direct implications on the workforce and indirect consequences for the economy are yet to be thoroughly explored.
 First studies suggest that many of those living with Long COVID often face longer periods off work, reduced working hours and potentially higher risk of unemployment and financial hardship.
 Further knowledge gaps remain, especially on risk factors, protective factors and Long COVID's socio-economic impact.
-It is key to accumulate more evidence on disease determinants since the number of people living with Long COVID will likely grow [17].
+It is key to accumulate more evidence on disease determinants since the number of people living with Long COVID will likely grow [16].
 To accumulate targeted evidence that will capture the needs of those affected, we are planning a citizen science project, co-created with those living with and affected by Long COVID.
 The project aims to identify key needs and corresponding research priorities.